seasketch/geoprocessing/website/docs/tutorials/newproject.md

 npx tsx scripts/genRandomSketch.ts 10
 ```

 `genRandomFeature` - generates random Feature Polygons within the extent of your planning area, which are most commonly used as input to preprocessing functions.
-Run it without any arguments to generate a single Sketch polygon in the `examples/features` directory of your project.
+Run it without any arguments to generate a single Feature polygon in the `examples/features` directory of your project.

 ```bash
 npx tsx scripts/genRandomFeature.ts